Anxiety

 Frequently Asked Questions

-How much do Anxiety clinical trials pay?
+How much do Anxiety clinical trials in Nebraska pay?

 Each trial will compensate patients a different amount, but $50-100 for each visit is a fairly common range for Phase 2–4 trials (Phase 1 trials often pay substantially more).
 Further, most trials will cover the costs of a travel to-and-from the clinic.

-How do Anxiety clinical trials work?
+How do Anxiety clinical trials in Nebraska work?

 After a researcher reviews your profile, they may choose to invite you in to a screening appointment, where they'll determine if you meet 100% of the eligibility requirements.
 If you do, you'll be sorted into one of the treatment groups, and receive your study drug.
 For some trials, there is a chance you'll receive a placebo.
-Across Anxiety trials 30% of clinical trials have a placebo.
+Across Anxiety trials in Nebraska 30% of clinical trials have a placebo.
 Typically, you'll be required to check-in with the clinic every month or so.
-The average trial length for Anxiety is 12 months.
+The average trial length in Nebraska for Anxiety is 12 months.

 How do I participate in a study as a "healthy volunteer"?

 Not all studies recruit healthy volunteers: usually, Phase 1 studies do.
-Participating as a healthy volunteer means you will go to a research facility several times over a few days or weeks to receive a dose of either the test treatment or a "placebo," which is a harmless substance that helps researchers compare results.
+Participating as a healthy volunteer means you will go to a research facility in Nebraska several times over a few days or weeks to receive a dose of either the test treatment or a "placebo," which is a harmless substance that helps researchers compare results.
 You will have routine tests during these visits, and you'll be compensated for your time and travel, with the number of appointments and details varying by study.

 What does the "phase" of a clinical trial mean?